ARM-DOE/ADI/README.md

   - Each time you open a new bash terminal you will need to setup the environment variables
     - `source ~/adi_home/env_vars_bash`
   - to to the ~/adi_home/adi_example1 directory
+  - copy the linux version of the makefile into Makefile, `cp linux_makefile Makefile`
   - run `make clean; make`.
 If successful the binary ~/adi_home/dev/vap/bin/adi_example1_vap will be created.
   - run `adi_example1_vap -s sbs -f S2 -b 20110401 -e 20110402 -D 2 -R` this should complete successfully with an exit status of zero.
   - The output data created are: